David Douglas Cunningham: Scientific contributions

 Cunningham published many of his notes in the Scientific Memoirs by medical officers of the Army of India.
+Including a species of fungi (Rhamphospora nymphaeae) found on the leaves of waterlilies; Nymphaea stellata, Nymphaea lotus and Nymphaea rubra.

 A species of Gymnosporangium fungus, G. cunninghamianum was named after him by Major A. Barclay in 1890, who found it in Simla but received illustrations matching them made by Cunningham from Almora in 1874.
 Cunningham also took a great interest in the mode of action of snake venom.
 He was interested in the fertilization mechanism in Ficus, the gases released by Ottelia and a range of other topics.
 He was interested in the philosophy of Kant and Hegel.
 He could speak Punjabi, knew the scriptures of the Sikhs and in his youth was a wrestler in the Sikh tradition.

 Cunningham retired due to ill-health in 1898.
 He was appointed Honorary Physician to George V. He was unmarried, and died on 31 December 1914 at his home in Torre Mount, Torquay.